Dean Rusk: Korean War

 In April 1951, Truman sacked General Douglas MacArthur as the commander of the American forces in Korea over the question about whether to carry the war into China.
 At the time, the chairman of the Joint Chiefs of Staff, General Omar Bradley, called war with China "the wrong war, at the wrong place, at the wrong time, and with the wrong enemy".
 In May 1951, Rusk gave a speech at a dinner sponsored by the China Institute in Washington, which he had not submitted to the State Department in advance, where he implied the United States should unify Korea under Syngman Rhee and should overthrow Mao Zedong in China.
 Rusk's speech attracted more attention than he expected, as the columnist Walter Lippmann ran a column reading "Bradley vs. Rusk", accusing Rusk of advocating a policy of unconditional surrender in the Korean war.
 For embarrassing Acheson, Rusk was forced to resign and went into the private sector as the director of the Rockefeller Foundation.
+Regarding the U.S. bombing strategy in the Korean War, Rusk said that the United States bombed "everything that moved in North Korea, every brick standing on top of another."

 Rockefeller Foundation

 Rusk and his family moved to Scarsdale, New York, while he served as a Rockefeller Foundation trustee from 1950 to 1961.
-In 1952 he succeeded Chester L. Barnard as president of the foundation.
+In 1952, he succeeded Chester L. Barnard as president of the foundation.